laxuanlinh/thoughtmachine/vault_core.md

     - Enumeration: values have to come from a predefined set of values
     - Date Time: date and time
     - Account: can be used to configure target account for Postings Instructions made by the hooks
-- Smart Contracts do not store states, it's stateless.
+- `Smart Contracts` do not store states, it's stateless.
 - To store parameters of an account, we store them as Contract Parameters in Vault and the hooks will retrieve data from the Vault
 - There are 4 levels of parameters (class Parameter)
-    - Global: shared by all Smart Contracts
+    - Global: shared by all `Smart Contracts`
     - Template: shared by all instances of a Smart Contract
     - Instance: unique to each account
     - Instance (derived): unique to each account, calculate values on the fly, using derived_parameters hook, for example complex calculation such as interest_rate = base_rate + profit_margin_rate + customer_margin
 - Smart Contract expected parameters (class ExpectedParameter) have 2 levels:
-    - Root level: all smart contracts have access to these parameters
+    - Root level: all `Smart Contracts` have access to these parameters
     - Account owned level: unique to each account
     - Currently there is no product level parameters so we can use template level for this purpose
 ```python